Henri Désiré Landru: Murders at Gambais

 By late 1915, neighbours in Vernouillet were suspicious.
 Feeling exposed, Landru sought greater seclusion.
 In December 1915, he rented the isolated Villa Tric, nicknamed "L'Ermitage" ('The Hermitage'), in the village of Gambais, south of Paris.
-Situated 300 metres from the nearest house, it offered privacy.
+Situated 300 m from the nearest house, it offered privacy.
 Upon moving in, Landru promptly purchased a large kitchen oven and a large quantity of coal.

 Berthe Héon (December 1915 or January 1916)

 Berthe-Anna Héon (55), a widow originally from Le Havre working as a cleaner near Paris, had endured significant personal losses, including her husband, lover, son in the war, and daughter.
 She responded to Landru's second lonely hearts ad in summer 1915.
 Landru, posing as a businessman seeking a wife for a move to Tunisia, convinced her to sell her belongings.
-On December 8, 1915, Landru purchased train tickets to Gambais: a return for himself, a single for her.
+On 8 December 1915, Landru purchased train tickets to Gambais: a return for himself, a single for her.
 Héon vanished soon after, presumed killed and incinerated in the new oven.
 Landru later sent postcards to her friends, claiming to write on her behalf as she could not.

 Anna Collomb (27 December 1916)

 Anna Collomb (44), an intelligent, attractive widow working as an insurance company typist, had 10,000 francs saved.
 She had a partner but seemingly could not marry him.
-She answered Landru's May 1, 1915 ad (claiming to be 29), perhaps seeking a stepfather for her illegitimate young daughter reportedly placed with nuns in Italy (the child was never found).
+She answered Landru's 1 May 1915 ad (claiming to be 29), perhaps seeking a stepfather for her illegitimate young daughter reportedly placed with nuns in Italy (the child was never found).
 Landru delayed meeting her until 1916 due to involvement with other victims.
 Once they met, Collomb quickly preferred Landru to her existing partner.
 Her family distrusted Landru but could not deter her.
-Collomb's sister visited the couple at Gambais on December 14.
-Anna Collomb disappeared after December 27, 1916.
+Collomb's sister visited the couple at Gambais on 14 December.
+Anna Collomb disappeared after 27 December 1916.

 Andrée Babelay (12 April 1917)

 Andrée-Anna Babelay (19), described as pretty but poor, worked as a domestic servant or nanny, possibly supplementing her income with casual prostitution.
 Landru encountered her crying on a Paris Métro platform in early 1917 after she ran away from home following a quarrel with her mother.
 He invited her to his rented room near Gare du Nord, where they lived for ten days.
-On March 11, she visited her mother, announcing she was getting married.
-On March 29, Landru took her to Gambais (again, return ticket for him, single for her).
+On 11 March, she visited her mother, announcing she was getting married.
+On 29 March, Landru took her to Gambais (again, return ticket for him, single for her).
 She stayed for two weeks, seen learning to ride a bicycle by a game warden.
-Babelay disappeared after April 12, 1917.
+Babelay disappeared after 12 April 1917.
 Prosecutors suggested she was killed either because she witnessed something incriminating or because Landru, initially attracted by her youth, simply tired of her.